-Sponsored By " Senator Bernie Sanders Rep. Pramila Jayapal " Rep. Debbie Dingell
+Sponsored by " Senator Bernie Sanders Rep. Pramila Jayapal " Rep. Debbie Dingell

 Today's health care system fails to provide quality, therapeutic care to every U.S. resident and wastes hundreds of billions of dollars a year in unnecessary administrative costs.
-Covid-19 has exposed the existing patchwork system of private for-profit insurers for what it is - ineffective, inefficient, and unjustifiably unaffordable for our patients and for our country.
-Medicare for All would expand the cost-effective and administratively efficient Medicare program to finance comprehensive, high-quality health care for everybody in the United States.
+The Covid-19 pandemic exposed the existing patchwork system of private for-profit insurers for what it is - ineffective, inefficient, and unjustifiably unaffordable for our patients and for our country.
+Medicare for All would expand the popular Medicare program to provide comprehensive, high-quality health care that has been proven to serve the needs of patients.
 Most importantly, a Medicare for All - single-payer system - would provide health care based on patient need, not on profit.

 Our current health care system is ineffective, inefficient, and expensive.

-In the United States 27.5 million Americans are uninsured,1 with 15 million more expected to lose Medicaid coverage with the ending of the public health emergency.2 Meanwhile, an additional 46 million Americans aged 19-64 are underinsured.3
+In the United States 27.1 million Americans are uninsured,1 and an additional 46 million Americans aged 19-64 are underinsured.2

 - " 41 percent of adults have some debt from medical or dental bills.
-Of those with medical and dental bills, 24 percent of adults say that they are past due or unable to pay what they owe.4 At least, \$88 billion in medical debt is reported on credit reports, though the total amount of medical debt U.S. patients carry is likely higher.5 - " In the last ten years, the average family premium for employer-sponsored health plans has increased 43 percent and the average deductible for single coverage employees has increased 61 percent.6
+Of those with medical and dental bills, 24 percent of adults say that they are past due or unable to pay what they owe.3 At least, \$88 billion in medical debt is reported on credit reports, though the total amount of medical debt U.S. patients carry is likely higher.4 In the last ten years, the average family premium for employersponsored health plans has increased 47 percent, and the average deductible for single coverage employees has increased 61 percent.5 - " One in five adults have had their insurer deny medication, surgery, or other procedures.6 - " Through denials, insurance companies are able to skirt their responsibility to cover care to increase profits.